 Written exams in the UK can be taken in any Drama public centre but can also be taken at any Music theory centre too.
 This document contains a list of all Music public centres, with those able to accept written papers listed with a (T).

-UK Private Drama Centres accepting external candidates
+UK and Ireland Public Drama Centres and Private Drama Centres accepting external candidates

 Entries will not normally be accepted after the given closing date.
 All requests made after the closing date will be liable for a surcharge.
 Late entry requests will depend on there being enough time in the examiner’s schedule to accommodate additional candidates and/or to arrange the provision of additional exam papers.